Roadie (1980 film): Plot

-Travis W. Redfish is a beer-drinking, bar-brawling, fun-loving Texan, who works as a distributor of Shiner beer.
-He also helps his father, Corpus C. Redfish with the family salvage company, whose motto is "Everything will work if you let it!"
+Travis W. Redfish is a beer-drinking, bar-brawling, fun-loving Texan who works as a distributor of Shiner beer.
+He also helps his father, Corpus C. Redfish, with the family salvage company, whose motto is "Everything will work if you let it!"
 B.B.
-Muldoon is his best friend and business partner, and the romantic interest of Travis' younger sister Alice Poo.
+Muldoon is his best friend and business partner and the romantic interest of Travis' younger sister Alice Poo.

-While B.B. and Travis are making deliveries in their Shiner beer truck, they notice an RV that has broken down on the side of the road.
+While B.B. and Travis are making deliveries in their Shiner beer truck, they notice an RV broken down on the side of the road.
 At first, they laugh at the thought of helping the stranded motorists, but then Travis sees wannabee groupie Lola Bouillabaisse smile at him through the rear window of the RV.
 Travis slams on the brakes and decides to help, hoping to get a closer look at Lola.
-Lola is a huge fan of Alice Cooper and Travis has never heard of "her".
-Road manager Ace wants Travis to drive them to Austin for a show to be played by Hank Williams Jr., produced by music mogul Mohammed Johnson.
+Lola is a huge fan of Alice Cooper, and Travis has never heard of "her".
+Road manager Ace wants Travis to drive them to Austin for a show played by Hank Williams Jr., produced by music mogul Mohammed Johnson.
 After repairing the RV, Travis lets Lola talk him into driving to Austin, where his ability to set up equipment in record time impresses Johnson, who demands that he work additional shows.

-Despite his own loathing for Travis, Ace forces Lola to persuade the unwilling Travis to continue working as their roadie, so Ace can get the credit for his work.
+Despite his loathing for Travis, Ace forces Lola to persuade the unwilling Travis to continue working as their roadie so that Ace can get the credit for his work.
 Lola takes advantage of Travis' dazed state after a bar fight to get him to drive the group to the airport (eluding a police pursuit on the way) for a flight to Hollywood.
 Travis is angry and homesick when he wakes up and finds himself in Hollywood, but relents when Lola cries.
-He saves one show by physically threatening the band into playing and, when a Blondie concert is nearly cancelled due to authorities' refusal to provide power, builds a DIY electrical generator that runs on cow dung, gaining him national publicity as the "greatest roadie that ever lived" due to his unusual techniques for fixing equipment.
-Along the way he clumsily tries to seduce Lola, with whom he has fallen in love, but she rejects his overtures, explaining that she is only 16 and a virgin and is saving her "first time" for Alice Cooper, although she continues to flirt with other musicians whenever she has a chance.
-But Lola reveals her true feelings for Travis by getting jealous when he spends an evening with Debby Harry.
+He saves one show by physically threatening the band into playing and, when a Blondie concert is nearly canceled due to authorities' refusal to provide power, builds a DIY electrical generator that runs on cow dung, gaining him national publicity as the "greatest roadie that ever lived" due to his unusual techniques for fixing equipment.
+Along the way, he clumsily tries to seduce Lola, with whom he has fallen in love.
+Still, she rejects his overtures, explaining that she is only 16 and a virgin and is saving her "first time" for Alice Cooper, although she continues to flirt with other musicians whenever she has a chance.
+But Lola reveals her true feelings for Travis by getting jealous when he spends an evening with Debbie Harry.